Inclusion at Summer Camp

 - Our trained health staff distribute medication to campers throughout their time at camp.
 Please consult our camp resources page for more information about how to bring medication to camp.
 We welcome campers with diabetes and are trained to safely administer injection medication.
 Our health office has a refrigerator specifically for refrigerated medications.

-- Camp staff are trained in assisting administering emergency medication, including Epi-Pens, Auvi-Qs, and inhalers.
+- Camp staff are trained in administering emergency medication, including Epi-Pens, Auvi-Qs, and inhalers.